janpolowinski/dswarm-temporary-docu/Metrics-and-Logs.md

 Metrics will currently be reported to elastic search (1) and logged to the monitoring log file folder (default {$DSWARM-HOME}/controller/log/monitoring/info (2).

-# 1. Logging to elastic search
+### 1. Logging to elastic search

-# 2. Logging to the monitoring folder
+### 2. Logging to the monitoring folder

-The following measures are logged, cumulative means the sum of measures in the same block, e.g.: if we have gdm-triples.closes, gdm-triples.resets, and gdm-triples.process, then gdm-triples.cumulative is the combined metrics for those three.
+The following measures are logged.
+Cumulative means the sum of measures in the same block, e.g.: if we have gdm-triples.closes, gdm-triples.resets, and gdm-triples.process, then gdm-triples.cumulative is the combined metrics for those three.

 * gdm-models.closes
 * gdm-models.resets